 Amidst all of this hara-kiri, you can turn your backyard into a productive land that can least support some form of green vegetation.
 At least, you can have a garden with beautiful flowers without wasting money on chemical products.
-How do you achieve the same, well you begin with composting, you can click on this text to get the best compost bin.

 Importance of composting

 Before heading into the importance of composting, allow us to introduce you to the concept of composting.

 Composting is a biological process where the organic waste which is generally found in your kitchen is allowed to decompose in a compost bin placed in the upper layer of the soil surface.
 Here, microbial elements like bacteria and fungus are allowed to break down the waste with the presence of air to create organic manure and fertilizers.

 Now, let us look at the importance of composting.

 ● Soil Conditioner

 When you add compost on the top of the soil surface externally, the rich humus-nutrient compost will provide the soil with essential nutrients.